 Mitosis: The process cells use to make exact replicas of themselves.
-Mitosis occurs throughout the majority of body’s cells, including skin, eyes, hair, and muscle cells.
+Mitosis is observed in almost all the body’s cells, including eyes, skin, hair, and muscle cells.

-Meiosis: The second type of cell division is called meiosis.
-This division produces sperm or egg cells, not identical daughter cells as in mitosis.
+Meiosis: In this type of cell division, sperm or egg cells are produced instead of identical daughter cells as in mitosis.

 Binary Fission: Single-celled organisms like bacteria replicate themselves for reproduction.

 There are two primary phases in the cell cycle: